 Section 1.
 Contracts.
 The Board may authorize any officer or officers, agent or agents, of the Association, in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.

 Section 2.
 Payments and Commitments.
-All payments of money and financial commitments on the part of the Association shall be signed or authorized by the Treasurer or the Executive Director.
+All payments of money and financial commitments on the part of the Association shall be authorized by the Treasurer or the Executive Director.
 Should both of these officers be unavailable, then this power shall revert to the President and after the President, the First Vice-President, other Vice-Presidents, and the Secretary, in that order.

 Section 3.
 Deposits.
-All funds of the Association shall be deposited from time to time to the credit of the Association in such banks, trusts companies, or other depositories as the Board may select.
+All funds of the Association shall be deposited from time to time to the credit of the Association in such banks, trust companies, or other depositories as the Board may select.

 Section 4.
 Gifts.
 The Board may accept on behalf of the Association any contribution, gift, bequest, or devise for the general purposes of the Association or for any special purpose.